SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 </div>
 </div>

 Each model was chosen based on its distinct strengths and suitability for predicting the difficulty of French sentences.
-Unfortunately, some of these models were not accurate enough, highlighting the need for more sophisticated and specialized approaches.
+Unfortunately, some of these models were inaccurate, highlighting the need for more sophisticated and specialized approaches.

 **Logistic Regression:** Selected for its simplicity and interpretability, logistic regression provided a straightforward baseline.
 However, its linear nature was insufficient to capture the complexities of sentence difficulty, leading to subpar performance.